- Food and Cooking

-How to Prepare an Elegant Afternoon Tea for Special Occasion Entertaining (or a Relaxing Treat)
+How to Prepare an Elegant Afternoon Tea Service, Including Recipes

 Afternoon tea has been an elegant and originally aristocratic British custom since the early 1800s.
 This delectable, dainty meal, which often is referred to (incorrectly) as "high tea" outside of Britain, is the perfect menu to serve guests at a bridal shower, wedding reception, graduation party or afternoon garden party.